vinhvn/next-tailwind-typescript-eslint-airbnb-prettier-starter/README.md

 ### Test Production Environment

-I also included a `stage` script that will build and start a production server.
-You can run it with:
+The `stage` script will build and start a production server.

 ```bash
 yarn stage # npm run stage